Walk Leader Registration

 3. Treat other group members with respect.
 UBMBC is a very friendly club where members help and support each other.
 Be prepared to learn from other members.

 4. Advise the leader if you have any concerns.
-Eg the pace is too fast, you are feeling unwell, you have run out
+Eg the pace is too fast, you are feeling unwell, you have run out of water.

 5. Do not become separated from the group.
 Call out if gaps get too large.
 A whistle can be useful.